-According to a recent Internet article on Smart Planet, we have reached our limits on human intelligence unless we re-organize our brains or make them more efficient.
+According to an internet article on Smart Planet, we have reached our limits on human intelligence unless we re-organize our brains or make them more efficient.
 Apparently the faster one’s electronic impulses travel, the smarter one is.
-But that smartness has a price--energy.
+But that smartness has a price - energy.
 The faster the impulses go the more energy it takes, quickly maxing out on the practicality of being able to provide enough energy to the body to make a big difference in nerve impulse speed.
 See the Smart Planet article Why We Can't Get Smarter.

 Currently we handle this increasingly vast amount of information by dividing and subdividing it into amounts that can be handled by the human brain.
 Each subdivision is then studied by specialists who can add to this information through their studies.
 This is taking place in every aspect of human endeavor from science to sex.
 What we need is an intelligence to span these subdivisions, absorb them, and realize their relationships to every other subdivision.
 We need an intelligence to take this information and synthesize it into the solutions we need for the problems we are running up against.

 Before we starve in a nuclear winter (war, supervolcano, asteroid) or run out of resources or food due to lack of foresight, planning, or just plain smarts; we should come up with some alternative to achieve this "synthesis."
 Since it currently seems implausible to overclock our brains (no, crystal meth does not count), we should let our electronic vassals handle this heavy mental lifting.